 Direct experience in design of renewable energy systems or analysis of supply chains preferred.
 Strong technology benchmarking and valuation skills, as well as market analysis and primary information collection experience to support strategic investments and R&D decisions.
 Strong interpersonal and communication skills.

 Please note that in order to be considered an applicant for any position at NREL you must submit an application form for each position for which you believe you are qualified.
 Applications are not kept on file for future positions.
 Please include a cover letter and resume with each position application.

 NREL is dedicated to the principles of equal employment opportunity.
-NREL promotes a work environment that does not discriminate against workers or job applicants and prohibits unlawful discrimination on the basis of race, color, religion, sex, national origin, disability, age, marital status, ancestry, actual or perceived sexual orientation, or veteran status, including special disabled veterans.
+NREL promotes a work environment that does not discriminate against workers or job applicants and prohibits unlawful discrimination on the basis of race, color, religion, sex, national origin, disability, age, marital status, ancestry, actual or perceived sexual orientation, gender identity, or veteran status, including special disabled veterans.